aaltsys/doc-server3/wares/02_setup-wares.rst

     NET USE W: /DELETE
     NET USE S: /DELETE
     rem NET USE W: \\192.168.2.241\wares
+    rem NET USE S: \\192.168.2.241\shared
     NET USE W: \\AAltSysServer\wares
-    IF ERRORLEVEL 1 PAUSE
+    IF %ERRORLEVEL% NEQ 0 PAUSE
-    rem NET USE S: \\192.168.2.241\shared
     NET USE S: \\AAltSysServer\shared
-    IF ERRORLEVEL 1 PAUSE
+    IF %ERRORLEVEL% NEQ 0 PAUSE

 + Press :kbd:`<Alt-F>,<S>,<Alt-F>,<X>` to save and close.